krishnakruthi/sky_tiling/README.md

   (*)  --work      : The name of the working directory.
 The configuration script will be created here.

   (*) --telescope : The name of the telescope.
-Currently **ATLAS, BlackGEM, Pan Starrs and ZTF** are the standard telescopes.
+Currently **ATLAS, BlackGEM, PS1 and ZTF** are the standard telescopes.
 If the user uses one of these names, then the script uses the existing predefined tile-center files to compute the ranked tiles.

   (*) --nside     : This is the resoution of the sky-map that is to be used.
 Values of nside is in powers of 2.
 Use values in range of 64 to 2048.
 The default value is nside=256.
 If the user uses one of the standard telescopes (see --telescope) in conjunction with the --nside=256 (alternatively doesn't use this option), then the ranked tiling script will be using the existing tile-pixel map (see below for details on this maping) to construct the ranked-tiles.
 If the user chooses to use a different nside value or uses a non-standard telescope name, then this map needs to be created, which is done by the  script.